jamal-uddin5823/Agent-Mark/README.md

 # AGENT MARK

-`AGENT MARK` is a SDL based running game written in C++.
-The code is written in a simple, modular, understandable way with the advantage of updating and customizing the code easily.
-The game is based on the idea that an enemy is chasing the `Agent` named Mark and also the road he has to travel is not so smooth .
+`AGENT MARK` is an SDL-based running game written in C++.
+The game is based on the idea that an enemy is chasing the `Agent` named Mark and also the road he has to travel is not so smooth.
 So, he must outrun the enemy as long as possible overcoming all the obstacles along the way in order to survive.
+It uses basic C++ for logic building and SDL2 Graphics Library for the frontend.

 ## Objectives :